 If you were at work 100 years ago, your office would seem very different indeed.
 (Also, we would want to ask you what vitamins you take, because you would be about 120 years old right now.)

 “Picture a typical office a century ago,” says Lindsay Smith of Michigan Radio.
 “White collar workers, chain smoking, mostly wooden furniture, lots of paper, quite the fire hazard.”

 Less dangerous, and only slightly less disturbing: The color scheme, which Smith reminds us was generally in hues of “battleship gray, olive green, and brown.”

 The décor starting changing in the ’20s and ’30s, when plastics became widely available.
 Those Bakelite baubles you buy at the flea market are fun collector’s items, but they represent a huge revolution in terms of office furniture.
 Those battleship gray desks were made of solid metal, and weighed almost as much as a battleship.
 You can see why people embraced plastic and never looked back.

-The number of women in the workplace also increased throughout World War II, changing the face of the staff as well.
+The number of also increased throughout World War II, changing the face of the staff as well.